ansys/pyensight/doc/source/getting_started/index.rst

    pip install -r requirements/dev.txt  # install dependencies make install-dev  # install pyensight in editable mode

-Similarly under Windows one can build the wheel using the 'pybuild.py'
-script:
+If you plan on doing local *development* of PyEnSight on Windows, build the wheel using a ``pybuild.py`` script like this one:

 .. code::